May 31, 2017

 Devtools engineers have a deep understanding of browser internals as well as developer tools because they build them.

-People like Brendan Kenny, Patrick Hulce, Eric Bidelman and Paul Irish not only have an unfathomable amount of expertise but also direct access to API creators to create instrumentation crucial for performance tracking and benchmarking.
+People like Brendan Kenny, Patrick Hulce, Eric Bidelman and Paul Irish not only have an unfathomable amount of expertise but also direct access to API creators to create instrumentation crucial for speed tracking and benchmarking.

 Additionally, Open Source sustainability is still an issue — prolific projects are left without direction when maintainers burn out.
 Fortunately, being supported by a commercially successful company, Lighthouse has a high chance of prevailing for a long time.

-Performance is a pillar of user experience, yet so often overlooked.
+Speed is a pillar of user experience, yet so often overlooked.
 Developers are having a hard time obtaining budgets for paid tooling, audits or training.
 Businesses fail to see the value in pursuing improvements and critical bug fixes.

 Lighthouse is an astonishingly useful suite empowering anyone to make the user experience of your product better.
 Providing not only metrics but also human-language advice it has become an indispensable part of our process.
 No matter if you’re building Progressive Web Apps or not, it’s a mandatory position in a quality assurance checklist.